luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 * Connect to the system by SSH using the user configured in the Blueprint (`admin`).
 You shouldn't need password if you used the same laptop from where you ran the demo preparation since the SSH public key was injected into the OSTree image, otherwise you can use the password configured in the Blueprint (`R3dh4t1!`).
 * Get the `kubeconfig` file using the root user (`sudo cat ...`) located in one of the directories located in `/var/lib/microshift/resources/kubeadmin/`.
 If you didn't changed the Ansible variable defaults, Microshift will be using a [nip.io](nip.io) so probably you will find it in `/var/lib/microshift/resources/kubeadmin/microshift.<ip>.nip.io/kubeconfig`
 * Use that kubeconfig file from your laptop and check that you can reach the kubernetes API (ie. with `oc --kubeconfig <kubeconfig file> get namespaces`)
-* If you keep the default Ansible variables, you will find a test application already deployed at `http://test.apps.<ip>.nip.io`
+* If you keep the default Ansible variables, you will find a test applications already deployed at `frontend-app2048.apps.<ip>.nip.io` and  `http://hello-test.apps.<ip>.nip.io`